joel-day/joel-day/README.md

 **Hi there 👋**

-I'm a Data Scientist passionate about using advanced technogies to improve the healthcare field and our general ability to predict the future (sports, political elections, stocks).
+I'm a Data Scientist passionate about exploring new technologies and using them to better the world.

 **Featured Project: Neural Network from Scratch w/ Python!**